spaceVStab/spaceVStab.github.io/about.md

 permalink: /about/
 ---

-I am a fourth year undergraduate at IIT Kharagpur.
+I am a final year undergraduate at IIT Kharagpur.

 My major is in Industrial and Systems Engineering and minor in Computer Science Engineering.